xpack/doxygen2docusaurus-cli-ts/api-extractor/markdown/doxygen2docusaurus.codelinedatamodel._constructor_.md

 ## CodeLineDataModel.(constructor)

-Constructs a new instance of the `CodeLineDataModel` class
+Constructs a CodeLineDataModel from XML element data.

 **Signature:**